 If you truly want the best of both worlds, combining a short cruise and a short Multisport is your best bet.
 The timing of it can be a bit tricky though, so make sure you plan this one at least a few months in advance.
 Cruises and group departures for multisports have very specific dates, and it’s best to be flexible on travel dates to make this work.
 There are some logistics involved with combining a land based trip with a cruise, but your travel advisor will help you with all of that!
 See the section below on Top Recommended Short Cruises to Pair with a Multisport.

 WHAT IF I WANT A MULTISPORT TOUR IN BOTH THE GALAPAGOS AND IN MAINLAND ECUADOR?

 Congratulations!
 You are both hardcore and in luck.
+Ecuador is a small but incredibly diverse nation, making it easy to explore some of the most unique ecosystems on the planet in one trip.
 A few operators offer trips in both mainland Ecuador and Galapagos so that you have the same level of adventure and challenge throughout your entire tour.
 Below are Detour’s recommendation for Galapagos + Mainland Ecuador multisports: